 Local historian E. C. Alft has written several books and an ongoing newspaper column about Elgin's history.

-Learning about Elgin's history is exciting!
-Rich in our history, Elgin's History Museum is jammed packed with exhibits, stories, photos and items of interest of our journeys over the years.
-Visit the museum online by clicking the image or stopped by to live exploration!
+Learning about Elgin's rich history is exciting!
+Elgin's History Museum has many exhibits, archives, photos and items of interest of our journeys through the years.
+Visit the museum online by clicking the image or visit the museum for live exploration!

 Our History in Pictures